-- 3.4.
 Across the 10 towns defined in the South Lanarkshire Local Development Plan (LDP) there is active and ongoing engagement with the most appropriate groups in each town.
-These range from town to town and include Business Improvement Districts (BIDs), Development Trusts, Community Councils and private property owners. - 3.5.
+These range from town to town and include Business Improvement Districts (BIDs), Development Trusts, Community Councils and private property owners.

+3.5.
 Town Centre strategies and action plans have been prepared and approved for Hamilton, Cambuslang, Larkhall and Blantyre with work now underway in Rutherglen.

 Similar plans are being progressed by the communities in Lanark and Carluke along with the master planning work by the owners of East Kilbride.
-A review and refresh of the Hamilton Strategy is the subject of a separate paper at this meeting. - 3.6.
+In Strathaven the Conservation Area Regeneration Scheme (CARS) has recently been completed and as noted below, funding for a significant project in Biggar has been approved.
+A review and refresh of the Hamilton strategy is also ongoing.

+- 3.6.
 These strategies and action plans are closely aligned with the Government approach to town centres captured in the New Future for Scotland's Town Centres report and action plan. - 3.7.
-Officers in Economic Development are working with all key stakeholders across our towns and have commissioned two key pieces of work to set the direction of the Council's work around town centres going forward.
-These will inform and align with existing and emerging funding opportunities around town centres. - ◆ Town Centre Visioning this will set out how the Council delivers on the strategic aims and objectives at a local level.
+Officers in Economic Development are working with all key stakeholders across our towns and have commissioned 2 key pieces of work to set the direction of the Council's work around town centres going forward.
+These will inform and align with existing and emerging funding opportunities around town centres:- - ◆ Town Centre Visioning this will set out how the Council delivers on the strategic aims and objectives at a local level.
 As noted above, while all towns have similar challenges, the solutions are not always the same.
-This work will set out how the Council, communities and partners should deliver meaningful and sustainable change within our town centres through a series of projects and action plans. - ◆ Transition to Net Zero town centres are major contributors to pollution and although a number of early wins have been achieved, the ways to deliver long term meaningful and sustainable reductions are complex and not always palatable to business or customers.
-This work will set out a practical approach to working towards net zero across our towns. - 3.8.
-Officers in Enterprise, Planning, and Community Engagement are working with colleagues in The Improvement Service on a pilot project in Rutherglen called Shaping Places for Wellbeing.
-The project is working in seven towns across Scotland taking a multi-agency approach to placemaking.
-The initiative is still in the early stages, however, it is hoped it will become a useful model for working with communities across south Lanarkshire.
+This work will set out how the Council, communities and partners should deliver meaningful and sustainable change within our town centres through a series of projects and action plans - ◆ Transition to Net Zero town centres are major contributors to pollution and although a number of early wins have been achieved, the ways to deliver long term meaningful and sustainable reductions are complex and not always palatable to business or customers.
+This work will set out a practical approach to working towards net zero across our towns - 3.8.
+Officers in Enterprise, Planning and Community Engagement are working with colleagues in the Improvement Service on a pilot project in Rutherglen called Shaping Places for Wellbeing.
+The project is working in 7 towns across Scotland taking a multiagency approach to placemaking.
+The initiative is still in the early stages; however, it is hoped it will become a useful model for working with communities across South Lanarkshire.

-4. Current initiatives
+4. Current Initiatives